Drala Mountain Center Code of Ethics

 - Emotional and psychological abuse, harassment, and slanderous or discriminatory speech.

-- Possessing, consuming, or being under the influence of illegal substances on SMC property;
+- Possessing, consuming, or being under the influence of illegal substances on DMC property;

 - Possessing or being under the influence of any intoxicant or controlled substance in public, in any retreat setting unless permission is granted for program-specific purposes, in any workspace, or during work hours.